denvermccarthy/denvermccarthy/README.md

 ### ˗ˏˋ ☏ ˎˊ˗ contact

 If you want to get in touch, you can email me: dmichaelspdx at gmail dot com.
-I also try to be active on [linkedin](https://www.linkedin.com/in/denvermccarthy/).
+I'm also checking [linkedin](https://www.linkedin.com/in/denvermccarthy/).